owacoder/cppdatalib/README.md

 ## Supported datatypes

+Top-level types include:
+   - null
+   - boolean
+   - integer
+   - uinteger
+   - real
+   - string
+   - array
+   - object

+Subtypes include (all ranges inclusive on both ends):

+   - 0 to 32767: format- or user-specified subtypes
+   - -9 to -1: generic subtypes applicable to all types
+   - -19 to -10: subtypes applicable to booleans
+   - -29 to -20: subtypes applicable to integers, either signed or unsigned
+   - -39 to -30: subtypes applicable only to signed integers
+   - -49 to -40: subtypes applicable only to unsigned integers
+   - -59 to -50: subtypes applicable to floating-point values
+   - -129 to -60: subtypes applicable to strings, encoded as some form of text
+   - -199 to -130: subtypes applicable to strings, encoded as some form of binary value
+   - -209 to -200: subtypes applicable to arrays
+   - -219 to -200: subtypes applicable to objects
+   - -255 to -220: undefined, reserved
+   - -32768 to -256: format-specified reserved subtypes

 Generic strings have three main subtypes:

    - `normal` - Only use this for strings known to be UTF-8 encoded.
 This is the default string type.
-   - `clob` - Use this for strings that have an unknown encoding (that could possibly be UTF-8, or could be binary).
+   - `clob` - Use this for strings that have an unknown text encoding (that could possibly be UTF-8).
    - `blob` - Use this for strings that are known to be binary encoded, or if you want to remove any encoding metadata from the string.

 If a type is unsupported in a serialization format, the type is not converted to something recognizable by the format, but an error is thrown instead, describing the failure.
 However, if a subtype is not supported, the value is processed as if it had none (i.e. if a value is a `string`, with unsupported subtype `date`, the value is processed as a meaningless string and the subtype metadata is removed).